-- FS5000HECL is a full frame shutter camera incorporated with 5 megapixel, 2/3"-size CCD image sensor. - High resolution full frame color image can be obtained when used in combination with the capture board which has color conversion function (Bayer to RGB). - A full frame shutter image can be obtained at a rate of 5 frames per second. - 10 bit (or 8bit/selectable) digital image signal output complying with Camera Link (Base Configuration). - The internally set values of the camera can be externally controlled with serial communication via Camera Link. - The character information of the current setting status of the camera can be superimposed over the captured image on the screen.
-(On Screen Display function) - The monitoring function for measuring the internal temperature of the camera. - The asynchronous shutter is applicable in the existing preset shutter mode and the pulse width control mode and additionally in the double pulse mode. - The camera is designed so that the strobe signal can be output even in the continuous shutter mode, and this contributes to the power saving for LED lighting and others as well as the reduction of smear. - The ID information set by the user for each camera can be saved and read out whenever necessary (via serial communication link).
+- FC1600FCL is a progressive scan camera incorporated with 1.45 megapixel, 2/3"-size CCD image sensor. - A full frame shutter image can be obtained at a rate of 30 frames per second. - 10 (or 8) bit format digital image signal output complying with Camera Link (Base Configuration). - The internal set values of the camera can be externally controlled with serial communication via Camera Link . - The character information of the current setting status of the camera can be superimposed over the captured image on the screen.
+(On Screen Display function) - The monitoring function for measuring the internal temperature of the camera. - The asynchronous shutter is applicable both in the preset shutter mode and the pulse width control mode. - The camera is designed so that the strobe signal can be output even in the continuous shutter mode, and this contributes to the power saving for LED lighting and others as well as the reduction of smear. - The ID information set by the user for each camera can be saved and read out whenever necessary (via serial communication link).